Sofia: Top 10 Things to do

 No 9 – Stroll along Vitosha Boulevard

-Take a stroll along the kilometre long stretch of Vitosha Boulevard, which is lined with shops and street cafes towards the National Palace of Culture.
+Take a stroll along the kilometre long stretch of Vitosha Boulevard, lined with shops and street cafes, which leads towards the National Palace of Culture.

 Vitosha Boulevard